Timka654/NSL/README.md

 It's library always in progress, I'm use this for my projects and you can free use this library on MIT license

+#NSL Unity
+For success build you must extract "UnityEngine.dll" file from "/Reference/UnityEngine.zip" to "/Reference/UnityEngine.dll"

 # Documentation
 in progress